Commutative exact algebras and modular tensor categories: (Braided) finite tensor categories

 Suppose that $A$ is a symmetric Frobenius algebra.
 Then, by Lemma~\ref{lem:symmetric-frobenius-theta}, we have $\theta_A = \id_A$.
 Moreover, the object $A^*$ is isomorphic to $A$.
 Thus, by Theorem \ref{thm:local-module-ribbon}, $\C_A^{\loc}$ is a ribbon category with the twist $\theta$.
 This proves (c)$\Rightarrow$(a) and the proof is done. \end{proof}

-\begin{remark} By \cite{shimizu2024selfinjective}, the condition (3) is equivalent to that $\C_A$ is pivotal as a left $\C$-module category.
+\begin{remark} By \cite{shimizu2024selfinjective}, condition (c) is proven to be equivalent to $\C_A$ being pivotal as a left $\C$-module category.
 It would be interesting to examine if such a condition is related to the unimodularity and/or the sphericality of the tensor category $(\C_A, \otimes_A)$. \end{remark}

 We are now ready to state our main result.

 \begin{theorem} Let $\C$ be a braided finite tensor category and $A$ a haploid, commutative and exact algebra in $\C$.
 Then $\C_A$ and $\C_A^{\loc}$ are finite tensor categories. \begin{enumerate} \item[\textup{(a)}] If $\C$ is pivotal and $\fu_A=\fp_A$, then $\C_A$ and $\C_A^{\loc}$ are pivotal FTCs. \item[\textup{(b)}] If $\C$ is ribbon, $\theta_A=\id_A$ and $A^*\in(\C_A^{\loc})'$, then $\C_A^{\loc}$ is a ribbon FTC. \item[\textup{(c)}] If $\C$ is ribbon, $\theta_A=\id_A$ and $A\in\C'$, then $\C_A$ is a ribbon FTC. \item[\textup{(d)}] If $\C$ is an MTC and $A$ is symmetric Frobenius, then $\C_A^{\loc}$ is an MTC. \end{enumerate} \end{theorem} \begin{proof} For (a), recall that $\bA=(A,c_{A,-})$ is central algebra and $\C_A^{c_{A,-}} = \C_A$.
 In addition, $\fu_{\bA} = \fu_A$.
 Thus, by Theorem~\ref{thm:pivotality-C-A-sigma}, $\fu_A=\fp_A$ implies that $\C_A$ is a pivotal finite tensor category.
 By Theorem~\ref{thm:pivotality-C-A-loc}, $\C_A^{\loc}$ is also a pivotal FTC.
 This proves (a).